Feel free to use this site in any way you want. It is a playground for the mind and spirit. The following are only suggestions.

 Learning meditation is a skill, and like all skills, is learned only through practice.
 You have to do the exercises to get the benefits.

-We suggest reading only as much as you need in order to do a few minutes of meditation.
-Then do it.
+There are some people who prefer to know a bit about what they’re going to do before they do it.
+That’s understandable.
+If you’re in that category then read just a little.
+Then do some meditation.
 Take five minutes out and actually do some meditation, following one of the exercises in the site.
 The site will still be here when you come back!

 Take your time learning the exercises, and come back frequently to explore.
 You’ll probably have some questions and the site is set up to answer the most common questions that beginning meditators come up with.
 If you still have questions, then you can e-mail us.

 Practice at home.
 Even ten minutes of meditation every day will make a big difference to your life.